smfields-arch/sfieldsWES237A_Labs/README.md

-# WES237A_Lab1
+# WES237A Labs
-WES237A Lab1 Assignments
+This repository will be a culmination of lab assignments during WES237A.